Juventus could force virus-hit Napoli to forfeit match

-TURIN, Italy (AP) — Juventus could force virus-hit Napoli to forfeit the Serie A match between the two teams on Sunday.
+TURIN, Italy (AP) — Napoli could be forced to forfeit its Serie A match at Juventus on Sunday.

 Defending champion Juventus issued a statement Saturday saying its players will go onto the field for the game against Napoli despite its opponents reportedly being banned from traveling because of coronavirus cases.